cristianmesquida/replicability_sports_science_zcurve/README.md

 # Repository
-This repository contains all materials, data and code to reproduce the analyses presented in our manuscript.
+This repository contains all materials, data, and code required to reproduce the analyses presented in our manuscript, as well as the manuscript itself, written in Quarto.

 # Project structure
 ```